CoVaRR-NET/duotang/currentsituation.md

 XBB.1.5 “stricto” is decreasing now, with XBB.1.5 with S:456L and other variants with this mutation growing, plus also XBB.1.16 which has both spike and non-spike mutations proposed to be advantageous.
 Different variants are predominating in some different provinces depending on timing of their introduction (for example, FD.1.1 was introduced earlier in Quebec).
 Some XBB.1.9, and XBB.2.3 variants are still growing, however XBB.1.16 variants are outcompeting these in most regions.
 All of these variants have mutations that would confer additional immune evasion and/or infectivity.
+Any saltation variants (variants with sudden, large mutational changes) are being closely tracked.